 - A hearing before an administrative law judge.

 - A review by the Social Security Administration's Appeals Council.

 - A review in the federal courts.
 (You can obtain reviews in both the federal district where you live and the Court of Appeals for that district.)

-You can represent yourself in these proceedings or appoint someone another person to represent you, such as a friend, relative or lawyer.
-However, your chances of winning are greater if you have legal representation.
+You can represent yourself in these proceedings or appoint someone to represent you, such as a friend, relative or lawyer.
+Your chances of winning are greater if you have legal representation.
 Your representative cannot charge you a fee unless Social Security has given written permission to do so.